EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 ![Testnet Account Keys Screen](./resources/tictactoe/testnet-account-keys.png "Testnet Account Keys Screen")

-At the bottom of the page you can use TNT to request additional EOSIO resources for RAM, CPU, and NET.
+* Request Resources - At the bottom of the page you can use TNT to request additional EOSIO resources for RAM, CPU, and NET.

 ![Testnet Account Request Resources Screen](./resources/tictactoe/testnet-account-request-resources.png "Testnet Account Request Resources Screen")